 Minimum requirements for admission to a Weber State University graduate program are as follows:

 A bachelor’s degree from a regionally accredited college or university that will be completed before matriculation into the graduate program (see the U.S. Department of Education website for a list of recognized regional accreditation agencies).

 A satisfactory GPA on all undergraduate work.
 Contact the graduate program for specific GPA requirements.

+A cumulative undergraduate GPA of at least 3.0.
+If the undergraduate GPA is below 3.0, admission consideration may be based on a GPA calculated based on the last 60 semester hours (90 quarter hours) of undergraduate work.
+Exceptions are made at the discretion of the graduate program.

 Appropriate admissions test scores if required.
 (Contact graduate program for specific admissions test requirements.)